nikhil/nikhil.github.io/arch.md

 comments: true
 image:
   feature: Arch.png
+  credit: Arch Linux Project, which I am not affiliated with.
 ---

 Here I will write about the fun (and the pain) I have with Arch.
 Here is my archey image.